-Other information: the separate business report that is referred to as separate management report in the annual report
+Other information: the consolidated business report that is referred to as consolidated management report in the annual report

-Other information comprises the separate business report (that is referred to as separate management report in the annual report) of the Company.
-Management is responsible for the preparation of the separate business report in accordance with the provisions of the Accounting Act and other relevant regulations, and for the preparation of the annual report in accordance with Act CXX. of 2001 on Capital Market.
-Our opinion on the separate financial statements does not cover the separate business report or the annual report.
+Other information comprises the consolidated business report (that is referred to as consolidated management report in the annual report) of the Group for the financial year ended on 31 December 2023.
+Management is responsible for the preparation of the consolidated business report in accordance with the provisions of the Accounting Act and other relevant regulations, and for the preparation of the annual report in accordance with Act CXX. of 2001 on Capital Market.
+Our opinion on the consolidated financial statements does not cover the consolidated business report or the annual report.

-In connection with our audit of the separate financial statements, our responsibility is to read the separate business report and the annual report and, in doing so, consider whether the separate business report and the annual report is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on our work performed, we conclude that the separate business report and the annual report is materially misstated we are required to report this fact and the nature of the misstatement.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the consolidated business report and the annual report and, in doing so, consider whether the consolidated business report and the annual report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If based on our work performed we conclude that the consolidated business report and the annual report is materially misstated business report and the annual report is materially misstated business report and the annual report is materially misstated.
+If based on our work performed we conclude that the consolidated business report and the annual report is materially misstated we are required to report this fact, and based on the Accounting Act, also the nature of the misstatement.

-Based on the Accounting Act, it is also our responsibility when reading the separate business report to consider whether the separate business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulations, if any, and to express an opinion on this and on whether the separate business report is consistent with the separate financial statements.
+Based on the Accounting Act, it is also our responsibility to consider whether the consolidated business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulations, if any, and to express an opinion on this and on whether the consolidated business report is consistent with the consolidated financial statements.

-Because the Company's transferable securities are admitted to trading on a regulated market of a Member State of the European Economic Area, our opinion on the separate business report shall cover the information prepared under Paragraphs e) and f) of Subsection (2) of Section 95/B, and state whether the information referred to in Paragraphs a)-d), g) and h) of Subsection (2) of Section 95/B of the Accounting Act has been provided.
+Because the Company's transferable securities are admitted to trading on a regulated market of a Member State of the European Economic Area, our opinion on the consolidated business report shall cover the information prepared under Paragraphs e) and f) of Subsection (2) of Section 95/B, and state whether the information referred to in Paragraphs a)-d), g) and h) of Subsection (2) of Section 95/B of the Accounting Act has been provided.

-As the Company is a public interest entity and the conditions in Paragraph a) and b) of Subsection (1) of Section 95/C of the Accounting Act are met at the balance sheet date, the Company shall publish a non-financial statement required by 95/C in its separate business report.
-In this respect, we shall state whether the separate business report includes the non-financial statement required by Section 95/C of the Accounting Act.
+As the Company is a public interest entity preparing consolidated financial statements and the conditions in Paragraph a) and b) of Subsection (5) of Section 134 of the Accounting Act are met at the balance sheet date, the Company shall publish a non-financial statement required by Section 95/C and Section 134 in its consolidated business report relating to the companies included in the consolidation.
+In this respect, we shall state whether the consolidated business report includes the non-financial statement required by Section 95/C, and Section 134.

-In the course of fulfilling our obligation, in respect of forming our opinion on the separate business report we have considered the requirements set out in the Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 on Supplementing Directive 2004/109/EC of the European Parliament and of the Council with regard to regulatory technical standards on the specification of a single electronic reporting format ("ESEF Regulation") as the regulation prescribing further requirements for the separate business report.
+In the course of fulfilling our obligation, in respect of forming our opinion on the consolidated business report we have considered the requirements set out in the Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 on Supplementing Directive 2004/109/EC of the European Parliament and of the Council with regard to regulatory technical standards on the specification of a single electronic reporting format ("ESEF Regulation") as the regulations prescribing further requirements for the consolidated business report.